 The sugarcane industry and our grower members have been actively engaged in a variety of reef initiatives over the years, including the Federal Government's Reef Rescue and Reef Trust and Queensland Government-funded programs, which have led to positive industry collaboration, innovation and on-farm best practice management changes.

-With more than 70% of Queensland's cane land now registered and benchmarked in Smartcane BMP, CANEGROWERS believes growers are serious about water quality for the Reef and should be recognised for their contribution.
+With over 35% of Queensland's cane area managed by Smartcane BMP accredited growers, CANEGROWERS believes growers are serious about water quality for the Reef and should be recognised for their contribution.

 To read more, click on the topics below, then select a location or project.